-eagerly anticipated supercars of all time.
-The Veyron, as a
+anticipated supercars of all time.
+The Veyron, as a concept, was officially

 In 2000 at the Paris Motor Show the EB 16/4 prototype was unveiled.

-and was powered by a still insane, but slightly more realistic, W16 engine.
+was powered by a still insane, but slightly more realistic, W16 engine.

-A year later, in 2001, Volkswagen announced that
+A year later, in 2001, Volkswagen announced that they were taking

-in a supercar, was the biggest problem facing Volkswagen engineers and
+a supercar, was the biggest problem facing Volkswagen engineers and

 designers.
-Issues included; finding a transmission capable
+Issues included; finding a transmission capable of handling

 253 mph - The electronically limited top speed.